MichaelJBerk/CopyWithoutNikudot/Readme.md

 Open the Finder.
 In the Menu Bar, click "Go" and choose "Go to Folder..." from the dropdown.
 In the panel that just opened, type `~/Library/Services/`.
-From this folder, just delete the "Remove Nikudot" file.
+From this folder, just delete the "Copy Without Nikudot" file.

 Keyboard Shortcut
 -